Mauschel: Etymology and meaning

 The word "Mauschel" is a pejorative epithet for Jews which is formed from the verb mauscheln, "to speak German with a Yiddish accent."
 One etymology derives it from the Yiddish Moyschele or "little Moses", though the sound also evokes connotations of Maus (mouse).
 The German writer and theologian Johann Peter Hebel translated it as "Mauses", evoking the verminous creature orthographically and phonetically.
 (Note: Maus (mouse) resonates with Mauschel.
-Geller writes: "The term was applied to both the diseased, deficient and decadent language of the Jews, Yiddish, and the no-less diseased, deficient and decadent identity of the stereotypical Jews who speak that language.
+Jay Geller writes: "The term was applied to both the diseased, deficient and decadent language of the Jews, Yiddish, and the no-less diseased, deficient and decadent identity of the stereotypical Jews who speak that language.
 The orthographic connection between Maus and Mauschel is more than fortuitous since it is the absence of an indigenous language that denies nationality status to the Jews.
 Yiddish, Judendeutsch, Mauscheldeutsch, is for Nordau but a degenerate form of German.
 Maus points as well to Mieselsucht.
 The affix Miesel of Mieselsucht denotes the blotches symptomatic of leprosy, but it can also refer to a Mäuschen (literally 'little mouse')."
 (Geller 1995)) Mauschel is attested from the 17th century as a word for a haggling Jewish trader, but the term's meaning was then extended to refer pejoratively to Judeo-Germans generally, regardless of the quality of their German.
 The connotative sense of both forms extends from hustling and swindling to insincerity and duplicitous or generally dishonourable behaviour.
 (Note: One immediate response by Moritz von Reymond to Wilhelm Marr's 1879 pamphlet which set a vogue for using the recent neologism antisemitic/antisemitism in the sense of opposition to both Jewry and Jewishness, uses the word in its very title, Wo steckt der Mauschel?
 Oder jüdischer Liberalismus und wissenschaftlicher Pessimismus.
 Ein offener brief an W. Marr.
 (Where is the kike?
 Or Jewish liberalism and scientific pessimism.
 An open letter to W. Marr).)